 Strachur, Argyll & Bute

-Offbeat and off the beaten track, this restaurant with rooms on the shores of Loch Fyne offers an inventive nightly tasting menu and accommodation in shepherds' huts and bothies.
+Offbeat and off-the-beaten track, this restaurant on the shores of Loch Fyne offers an inventive nightly tasting menu, a short à la carte offering, and accommodation in shepherds' huts and bothies.

 Allanton Inn